Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications

 Fig.~\ref{fig:vit_blur} evaluates ViT robustness under Gaussian blur of increasing severity (kernel standard deviation $\sigma_{\text{blur}}$ from 0 to 20 pixels of the $960\times540$ image).
 The ViT maintains F1~$> 0.85$ until $\sigma_{\text{blur}} \approx 14$~pixels, outperforming all baselines at every blur level.
 This resilience stems from the $16 \times 16$ patch embedding, which averages over a spatial region and thereby attenuates pixel-level noise before the attention layers operate.

-\subsection{Array Scaling Analysis}
+\subsection{ARRAY SCALING ANALYSIS}

 \textbf{BS Antenna Scaling.} Fig.~\ref{fig:se_n} shows SE versus the number of BS antennas $N$ from 32 to 1024.
 The performance gap between DT-HDRL and all baselines widens with larger arrays, because the digital-twin-prior-fused transformer-based CSI estimator scales more effectively to high-dimensional spaces than standard estimators.
 The carrier frequency and element spacing are held constant across all $N$ values, so varying $N$ directly scales the aperture and Rayleigh distance.
 For small $N$ (e.g., $N=64$ configured as $8\times8$), the Rayleigh distance shrinks to approximately 4.2~m and the system may operate in the far-field; a rigorous study of this regime is left for future work.

-\textbf{RIS Element Scaling:} Fig.~\ref{fig:se_ris} illustrates the impact of RIS size $M$ (applied identically to both RIS units).
-Increasing $M$ from 25 to 900 yields significant gains, with our method reaching $\approx 59$ bps/Hz compared to $\approx 54$ bps/Hz for the baseline without RIS.
-However, we observe a performance saturation beyond $M=625$.
-This suggests a physical limit imposed by the spatial correlation of the channel; simply adding more elements beyond the coherence distance yields diminishing returns, providing a design guideline for RIS dimensioning.
+\textbf{RIS Element Scaling.} Fig.~\ref{fig:se_ris} illustrates the impact of RIS size $M$ (applied identically to both RIS units).
+Increasing $M$ from 25 to 625 yields significant gains, but performance saturates beyond $M=625$, indicating a physical limit imposed by the spatial correlation of the near-field channel.
+Adding elements beyond the coherence aperture yields diminishing returns, providing a design guideline for RIS dimensioning.
 Specifically, the RIS aperture exceeds the spatial coherence length of the near-field channel beyond this point, causing correlated phase shifts that do not increase the effective degrees of freedom.

-\subsection{Computational Complexity Validation}

-We validate the practical feasibility of our framework by measuring inference time and computational complexity on a workstation equipped with an Intel Core i7-11370H CPU, 24 GB RAM, and an RTX3060 GPU with specific system parameters: $N=128$, $M=100$, and $K=10$.
-This hardware setup represents a realistic deployment scenario for edge computing in 6G networks, and similar complexity validation approaches have been adopted in recent works on transformer-based wireless systems \cite{jin2025near, yellapragada2025computationally}.
-As shown in Table~\ref{tab:complexity_val}, the total computational cost per frame is 5.09 GFLOPs.
-This is dominated by the ViT blockage predictor (4.82 GFLOPs) operating at the coarse timescale (once per 154 ms).
-The CSI transformer ($L=6, d=512$) and HDRL agent ($L=3, d_{\text{hidden}}=512$) together require only 0.27 GFLOPs per TTI.
-Given that an RTX 3060 offers over 12 TFLOPs of compute, the required throughput is well within real-time limits at the camera sampling rate of 6.5 samples/s.
+\subsection{COMPUTATIONAL COMPLEXITY VALIDATION}